Eddevinc/files2/wvd-in-a-day/13-Load-Balancing-methods.md

    ![ws name.](media/w16.png)

-   > we need to log off users from session hosts so that when the users login back to the session host, they are divided based on the depth first load balancing method as shown in sub task *B*.
+>**Note:** Wneed to log off users from session hosts so that when the users login back to the session host, they are divided based on the depth first load balancing method as shown in sub task *B*.

 **B.** Now we will change the load balanching method of WVD-HP-01 host pool to *Depth first* and see how users are divided between session hosts.